EAM: Enterprise Asset Management

 2 – Software, (intangibles) are all the digital tools used by your employees in the course of their work or to process data in your company’s systems.
 Examples include accounting software like QuickBooks or payroll applications like Gusto, productivity tools like Microsoft Office 365, collaboration platforms like Google Hangouts, licenses and so on.

-IT asset management allows you to keep track of all the hardware, software and data that make up your IT portfolio.
+IT asset management allows you to keep track of all your hardware inventory, software and data that make up your IT portfolio.

 If you have a well-maintained preventive maintenance plan and IT asset inventory, you’ll know exactly what assets are in use, where and when they need to be replaced or updated.